vippsas/vipps-partner/add-portal-user.md

 # 3. Enter the new user's phone number

+A panel for adding a new user is shown.

+Enter the phone number of the new user that will be added.

 The name of the person will automatically be displayed.

+Click "Neste".

 ![3](images/portal-add-user-3.png)

 # 4. Select permissions

-The partner's user shoyuld have "Lese" and "Utvikler" permissions:
+The partner's user should have "Lese" and "Utvikler" permissions.

+Click "Neste".

 ![4](images/portal-add-user-4.png)

 # 5. Select sale units the new user will get access to

-There may be one or several sale units.
-Choose the right one(s), then click "Ferdig".
+There merchant may have one or several sale units.

+Choose the one(s) that the new user will get access to.

+Click "Ferdig".

 ![5](images/portal-add-user-5.png)

 # 6. Confirmation

+That's it.

 The confirmation screen looks like this: